Oreshcode/RecipeRealmOreshcode/README.md

 <h1 align="center"> Recipe Realm Oreshcode </h1> <br>

 <p align="center">
   A small application that allows users to Register and create cooking recipes and share them with others.
+Developed by Iliyan Oreshkov (Oreshcode)
 </p>